Federal Skilled Worker Program

 It is crucial that you can communicate and understand instructions in one of Canada's two official languages.
 To ensure this, the government of Canada requires that all Express Entry applicants sit a language ability test.
 There are currently four recognized Canadian language tests which are:

-All four tests are designed to test your reading, writing, listening and speaking abilities in either English or French.
+All four tests test your reading, writing, listening, and speaking abilities in English or French.
 The score from your test is converted into points against the Canadian Language Benchmark (CLB) system.

-For English speakers, the IELTS is the more popular testing system, as it is recognized in countries outside of Canada and is often required for many highly skilled jobs and academic institutions.
-For a full breakdown of how the IELTS works, look at this article.
+The IELTS is the more popular testing system for English speakers, as it is recognized in countries outside of Canada and is often required for many highly skilled jobs and academic institutions.
+Look at this article for a full breakdown of how the IELTS works.

 Valid Job Offer in Canada

-A valid job offer in Canada makes a major difference in your CRS score and the chance of being accepted for the FSWP.
-While not having a job offer will not exclude you from the FSTP, securing a job offer will give you a massive advantage in the Express Entry draw.
+A valid job offer in Canada significantly affects your CRS score and the chance of being accepted for the FSWP.
+While not having a job offer will not exclude you from the FSWP, securing a job offer will give you a massive advantage in the Express Entry draw.

 A valid job offer must be:

-- The job offer must be for a job in either NOC skill type 0 or Skill Level A
+• The job offer must be for a job in either NOC skill type 0 or TEER Level 1 or 2

 You might have to gain a Labour Market Impact Assessment (LMIA) from your Canadian employee.
-Find out more about an LMIA here.
+Find out more about an LMIA.

 Adaptability